agodwinp/linux-server-config/README.md

 > **Note**: the .git folder will be inaccessible from the web without any particular setting.
 The only directory that can be listed in the browser will be the `static` folder.

-### 5. Install virtual environment, Flask and project dependencies
+### 5. Install Virtual Environment & project dependencies

-Install pip, the tool for installing Python packages and update
+In order to isolate the applications dependencies away from the main server, we will be creating a Python Virtual Environment to house the application, files and dependencies.
+First of all install pip, the tool for installing Python packages and update it.

     $ sudo apt-get install python-pip
     $ sudo pip install --upgrade pip

-If virtualenv is not installed, use pip to install it using the following command
+If `virtualenv` is not installed, use pip to install it using the following command.

     $ sudo pip install virtualenv

-Move to the parent catalog folder and then create a new virtual environment
+Move to the parent `catalog` folder and then create a new virtual environment.

     $ cd /var/www/catalog
     $ sudo virtualenv venv

-Activate the virtual environment
+Activate the virtual environment so that we are now working within it.

     $ source venv/bin/activate

-Change permissions to the virtual environment folder
+Change permissions to the virtual environment folder so that all users can read, write and execute files from it.

     $ sudo chmod -R 777 venv

-Install all the projects dependencies
+Install all the projects dependencies using the `requirements.txt` file.

     $ sudo pip install -r catalog/requirements.txt

-Install psycopg2
+Install `psycopg2`.

     $ sudo pip install psycopg2-binary
     $ deactivate

+The final `deactivate` command will bring you out of the virtual environment.

-### 6. Configure and enable a new virtual host
+### 6. Configure new Virtual Host

-Create a virtual host config file
+Before, Apache was serving the files residing in the `var/www/html` directory.
+Now we will configure Apache to serve the cloned application.
+First we must create a virtual host configuration file.

     $ sudo nano /etc/apache2/sites-available/catalog.conf

-Include the following lines of code in this file
+Include the following lines of code in this file.

     <VirtualHost *:80>
         ServerName 35.178.22.227